ankurhanda/nyuv2-meta-data/README.md

 ## How do I obtain the DHA features?

 Look for this in a corresponding [SUN RGB-D meta data repository](https://github.com/ankurhanda/sunrgbd-meta-data).
 You will need rotation matrices for each training and test image.
 They are available here at [**camera_rotations_NYU.txt**](https://github.com/ankurhanda/nyuv2-meta-data/blob/master/camera_rotations_NYU.txt).
 These matrices are used to align the floor normal vector to the canonical gravity vector.
-The indices for rotation matrices corresponding to training and test data are in **splits.mat**.
+There are 1449 rotation matrices in total and the indices for these matrices corresponding to training and test data are in **splits.mat**.
 Remember that labels are ordered *i.e.* training labels files are named with indices 1 to 795 and similarly for test dataset.

 ## How do I benchmark?
 [getAccuracyNYU.m](https://github.com/ankurhanda/SceneNetv1.0/blob/master/getAccuracyNYU.m) available in the [SceneNetv1.0](https://github.com/ankurhanda/SceneNetv1.0/) repository allows you to obtain the avereage global and class accuracies.